 - Exportation and sale

 The Controlled Substance Act established five drug schedules and classified them to control their manufacture and distribution.
-Part of the regulation requires providers that prescribe scheduled drugs and pharmacists that fill them to obtain a license from the Drug Enforcement Administration.
+Part of the regulation requires providers prescribing scheduled drugs and pharmacists filling them to obtain a license from the Drug Enforcement Administration.
 Health professionals' licenses include specific license numbers allowing controlled substance prescriptions to be tracked and linked to a particular provider or distributor.

-Of the five schedules, each has parameters based on their medical value, the risk of addiction, and the ability to cause harm.
-The schedules range from Schedule I (most potential for addiction and use disorder) to Schedule V (least potential for addiction/use disorder).
+Each of the five schedules has parameters based on their medical value, the risk of addiction, and the ability to cause harm.
+The schedules range from Schedule I (most potential for addiction/use disorder) to Schedule V (least potential for addiction/use disorder).

 - Schedule I drugs possess the highest potential for use disorder and misuse.
 They have no medical use and are illicit or "street" drugs.